 In Adaxes, access to Active Directory resources is controlled by Security Roles.
 Adaxes Web Interface will display only those objects that a user has permissions to view.
 If a user doesn't have rights to perform an operation, this operation will not be available and even visible for this user.

 Additionally, you can allow or deny specific users or groups access to the Web Interface.
 For example, you can allow only the members of the Administrators group to access the Web Interface dedicated to administrators.

-For more details, see tutorial: Allow/Deny Access to the Web Interface
+For more details, see tutorial: Control User Access to Web Interface

 Adaxes Web Interface provides very powerful and flexible capabilities for Active Directory search.
 For example, you can search for users whose accounts expired during the last week, or users whose passwords never expire, or Universal Security groups that contain a specific member, etc. But most probably, such queries will be useful for administrators only, while for regular users it will be enough to search for colleagues by their names, departments and titles.